Spindle (sculpture)

 Spindle was a sculpture created in 1989 by artist Dustin Shuler (1948–2010).
 It consisted of a 50-foot spike with eight cars impaled on it in a manner reminiscent of documents on a desk spindle.

 History

 From 1989, until its demolition on May 2, 2008, it was located in the car park of Cermak Plaza shopping center, at the corner of Cermak Road and Harlem Avenue (Illinois Route 43) in Berwyn, Illinois.

 It was originally commissioned by the shopping center developer and owner, David Bermant, a collector of modern art who also donated his BMW car to be placed second from the top of the sculpture.
 Shuler himself owned the red 1967 VW Beetle that crowned the sculpture.
 The foundation of the sculpture reached nearly 30 feet into the ground; the cost of erecting it was over $75,000.
-The sculpture has been featured in the film Wayne's World, on the cover of a book, on postcards, state tourist brochures, and maps.
-On August 28, 2007, it was featured in the syndicated comic strip Zippy the Pinhead.

 The impaled cars on the spindle, from top to bottom, were: